Officer Safety Train-the-Trainer

 Our use of Impact Reduction Training Armour allows us to drastically improve and increase our level of training fidelity with role-players who can move naturally, broadcast congruous body-language and cues and then who can be impacted and controlled at close to full speed and full force by our trainees.
 This level of fidelity could not be possible without the use of such robust and specially-designed gear.

-Four-Phase Training Model
+Scenario-Driven Training Model

 We understand that there is significant difference in what it takes to perform a task in a benign environment and what adequate performance requires in a hazardous or high-demand environment (such as the use of physical intervention or protection skills during a confrontation).